itsin-co-in/Automated-Web-Analysis/iTS01_README.md

-# Sports News Tracker
+# Website Architecture Analysis Workbook based on Sports News Tracker
-## Overview
+## Overview in progress
-iTS objective from this project is to build an application for Website Architecture Analysis Workbook from various sources using Python spiders, Spring Boot server, Kafka, and Java consumer applications.
-The system architecture involves crawling sports news websites, processing the data, and distributing it to multiple consumer applications for further analysis or display.
+iTS objective from this project is to build an application for Website Architecture Analysis Workbook from a base URL using Python spiders, Spring Boot server, Kafka, and Java consumer applications.
+The original system architecture involves crawling sports news websites, processing the data, and distributing it to multiple consumer applications for further analysis or display.

+Dev team must restructure this project to the bespoke specs.

 ## Requirements
 1. Java 17